Paul Ryan Named Army Medicine Civilian of the Year

-Paul Ryan, Public Health Activity-Hawaii Human Resources Assistant (Military), has been recognized as the 2022 Army Medical Command's Civilian of the Year, announced on November 1, 2023.
-(U.S. Army Photo by Sgt.
-Yamil Jorge)
+HONOLULU- Paul Ryan, Public Health Activity-Hawaii Human Resources Assistant (Military), has been recognized as the 2022 Army Medical Command's Civilian of the Year, announced on November 1, 2023.

+Ryan distinguished himself among a pool of nominees due to his unwavering professionalism, unyielding commitment to excellence, proactive approach, and exceptional dedication to customer service.

+Throughout challenging events like the water contamination crisis, the Rim of the Pacific Exercise, change of command ceremonies, and groundbreaking events, Ryan exhibited relentless determination in addressing and resolving issues while continuously seeking innovative ways to enhance both his own skills and the overall efficiency of the organization.

 |Date Taken: